- My approach to cooking is practical. Take shortcuts, but never compromise on yumminess.

 In 2008, I followed my French-Canadian partner to Montreal.
 Working flexitime as a freelancer allowed me to plunge further into Indian cuisine.

 I decided, in 2015, to try my hand at giving Indian cooking lessons.
-Canadians love Indian food, and I already had some teaching experience in other fields.
 I wanted people to explore the wonderful world of spices, and learn about great, Indian, veggie options.
 Healthy food = healthy planet.
 N’est pas?
+In 2020, I took the classes online; a whole new world opens up!

 A bit of practical info.
 I have the Food Hygiene and Safety Certification from The Ministry of Agriculture, Fisheries and Food, Quebec/Le ministère de l’Agriculture, des Pêcheries et de l’Alimentation du Québec (MAPAQ).